 The Advocate Magazine is published by the University of Georgia School of Law for alumni, friends and members of the law school community.
-To locate articles in past issues, search the Advocate Online Index.

 The Georgia Journal of International and Comparative Law is a preeminent forum for academic discussion on current international subjects.
 From its inception in 1971 as a student initiative supported by former U.S. Secretary of State and UGA Law Professor Dean Rusk, the International Journal features work by legal scholars and practitioners as well as student notes written by International Journal members.